nodejs/node/doc/contributing/maintaining-shared-library-support.md

 package that use node-addon-api pre-compiled binaries with the goal of them working across different Node.js versions and types (stadard versus shared libary).
-At this point the main purpose for the node exectuable wrapper is for testing so this is not considered a major issue.
+At this point the main purpose for the node executable wrapper is for testing so this is not considered a major issue.

 For applications that use the shared library and also